19WH1A05B7/BLOOMING_DELIGHTS/README.md

 # Blooming_Delights
 This Project is an e-commerce application related to plants and its accessories.
-The technology used in this project is MEAN stack
+The technology used in this project is MEAN stack.